 How can I become an Alumni Career Mentor?

 Edited July 2021: Due to staffing changes, we are not accepting applications for new Mentors at this time.

 Do you match Alumni Career Mentors with students or new graduates?

 Not at this time.
-If you volunteer to be an Alumni Mentor, students will be able to view your profile and may reach out to you directly, or connect with you on LinkedIn.
+Students are able to view the existing Mentor profiles and may reach out to you directly, or connect with you on LinkedIn.
 You may hear from several students, or none at all.
-We may grow the initiative into a program that includes mentor-mentee matching, but for now this initiative will rely on student outreach.

 Can I find students to connect with myself?

 We do not provide lists of students to Alumni Mentors.

 What should I expect when a student contacts me for mentoring?